 Sansevieria ballyi is a small, perennial succulent up to 6 inches (15 cm) tall with nice, symmetrical rosette.
 The leaves are dark green with light green cross-banding, stiff and up to 4 inches (10 cm) long.
-It may forms dense stands in age.
-The flowers are greenish-white, and appear on a simple, erect inflorescence up to 6 inches (15 cm) long.
+It may form dense stands in age.
+The flowers are greenish-white and appear on a simple, erect inflorescence up to 6 inches (15 cm) long.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 Place Sansevierias in moderately bright or filtered light.
 Good locations include a spot in front of a north-facing window or in front of a bright, sunny window covered by a sheer curtain.
 Although the plant tolerates low light, bright light brings out the colors in the leaves.
 However, intense light may cause the edges of the leaves to turn yellow.

 Allow the soil to dry completely before watering and then water deeply until water drips through the drainage hole.
 Allow the pot to drain and then discard the water that remains in the saucer.
 Never allow the soil to become soggy and never let the pot stand in water.
 Water sparingly throughout the winter.
 Like most succulent plants that store water in their leaves, Sansevieria rots quickly in excessively wet soil.